Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 Mission Statements Are Not Purpose

-Most organizations have a mission statement.
+Most organisations have a mission statement.
 Few have an authentic purpose.

 A mission statement is typically a carefully wordsmithed paragraph designed to be everything to everyone.
 It's broad enough to be inoffensive, vague enough to be interpreted however anyone wants, and static enough to have been written years ago.
 It hangs on the wall, appears on the website, and has approximately zero influence on how decisions actually get made.

 Authentic purpose is different.
-It answers a harder question: "If this organization ceased to exist tomorrow, what specific thing would the world lose?"
+It answers a harder question: "If this organisation ceased to exist tomorrow, what specific thing would the world lose?"

 If the honest answer is "nothing much, someone else would fill the gap," you don't have a purpose problem.
 You have an identity problem.
 And no amount of strategic planning will solve it.